sambaptista/RGS/wordpress/htdocs/wp-content/plugins/wp-miniaudioplayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 1.4.2 =
+* fixed a bug that made the progress bar flicker.

+= 1.4.1 =
+* fixed a bug that could create conflict with other plugins using "string.prototype.asId"
+* Feature: created a more robust map_download.php for the file download that falls back to three methods: fopen(), curl() or readfile() depending on server support.

+= 1.4.0 =
+* Download now get file size
+* fixed a font problem on the player

+= 1.3.9 =
+* Feature: No more injection of extra code into the tinyMCE while customizing the player.
+* Optimization of the download method both in JS and PHP.

+= 1.3.8 =
+* Bug fix: The "Don't render" option was not working anymore.
+* Feature: Removed the gray textarea for the custom player from the post editor.

+= 1.3.7 =
+* Bug fix: on multiple Ajax call the player was initialized each time.
+Solved.

+= 1.3.6 =
+* The player initializer is call on every Ajax success callback to show players loaded via Ajax.

 = 1.3.5 =
 * Updated TinyMCE js header.